gideonn/Insta-Gallery-Downloader/README.md

 There's no way to bulk download your images.

 Presenting Instagram Gallery Downloader!
-This is a bot to download all your instagram gallery pictures in a single folder.
+This is a bot/script to download all your instagram gallery pictures in a single folder.
 Simple as that.
 No strings attached.

-Hopefully, you'll get more followers, increasing viewers of your feed.
-Keep reading to know how to get it up and going.

 First off, you need to login to instagram and head over to www.instagram.com/developer